everalert/annodue/MANUAL.md

 - Run game in background
 - Patch truguts cheat to give more truguts and have infinite uses
 - Auto-reset on death and engine fire
+- Track select remembers selection when leaving menu and between sessions

 ##### Quick Race Menu Controls